open-quantum-safe/liboqs/README.md

 ### Support

-Development of OQS has been supported in part by the Tutte Institute for Mathematics and Communication.
+Development of OQS has been supported in part by the Tutte Institute for Mathematics and Computing.
 Research projects which developed specific components of OQS have been supported by various research grants; see the source papers for funding acknowledgements.